stephane-caron/pymanoid/README.md

 Python library for humanoid robotics in OpenRAVE.

 Features:
-- A custom inverse kinematics solver, slower than IKFast but taking into account redundancy, any number of degrees of freedom, and general objectives such as center-of-mass position or angular-momentum tracking
+- A custom inverse kinematics (IK) solver, slower than IKFast but taking into account redundancy, any number of degrees of freedom, and general objectives such as center-of-mass position or angular-momentum tracking
 - Jacobians and hessians for the center of mass, ZMP and angular momentum